charklie/rsftch/README.md

 ##### Running `rsftch` in terminal doesn't work (command not found)
 Solution: (If you installed with cargo) Add ~/.cargo/bin/ to PATH, how varies from shell to shell, here are some popular ones:

-##### JSON Configuration error
-Solution: If you were a user prior to the rework, there's a chance your config might be invalid, either try an example or read the guide under "Configuration".
-Otherwise, if the examples don't work and you've reinstalled rsftch with the latest update, submit an issue with the "urgent" label.

 Bash / Zsh:
 `echo "PATH=\$PATH:~/.cargo/bin/" >> (.bashrc / .zshrc path)`